19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Witch Bolt.md

 | Range    | 30 feet                                                               |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

 Lightning energy shoots out from your fingertips.
-The bolt connects to one target of your choice in range and an arc of lightning connects you to them.
+The bolt connects to one target within range and an arc of lightning connects you to them for the duration.

-The affected target takes 1d6 [Lightning](../../../../Game%20Procedures/Combat/Damage%20Types/Lightning.md) damage immediately and at the start of your [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md) for the duration.
+You may use your [Reaction](../../../../Game%20Procedures/Combat/Reaction.md) to have the affected target take 1d6 [Lightning](../../../../Game%20Procedures/Combat/Damage%20Types/Lightning.md) damage.

-If the arc becomes totally blocked or longer than 30 feet, the spell ends.
+If the arc's path becomes obstructed or longer than 30 feet, the spell ends.

 ---
 *Upcast: Deal an additional 1d6 damage per spell level.*